-- 4.29 South Derbyshire has been through a process of regeneration in recent decades, characterised by high levels of inward investment, the growth of key local employers and the rapid development of The National Forest.
-Much of the physical legacy of the coalfield era and past industries has been superseded by new business and redevelopment on brownfield sites. - 4.30 Despite the recent global economic downturn, many headline economic indicators, such as unemployment and economic activity, remain positive.
-However, pockets of deprivation persist both in urban and rural parts of the District.
-The population of the southern parishes generally has lower levels of educational achievement and skills than that of the northern parishes and whilst the north of the District has benefited from good communications and the creation of new employment along the A50 corridor, progress in the south of the District has been slower.
+4.34 South Derbyshire has been through a process of regeneration in recent decades, characterised by high levels of inward investment, the growth of key local employers and the rapid development of The National Forest.
+Much of the physical legacy of the coalfield era and past industries has been superseded by new business and redevelopment on brownfield sites.

+- 4.35 Despite the recent global economic downturn, many headline economic indicators, such as unemployment and economic activity, remain positive.
+However, pockets of deprivation persist both in urban and rural parts of the District, The population of the southern parishes generally has lower levels of educational achievement and skills than that of the northern parishes and whilst the north of the District has benefited from good communications and the creation of new employment along the A50 corridor, progress in the south of the District has been slower.
 However, the presence of The National Forest in the south of the District has assisted greatly in the improvement of the local environment and thus the attraction of investment and expansion of the visitor economy.
-Likewise recent large scale public and private sector investment in Swadlincote town centre has greatly enhanced and expanded the town's retail core. - 4.31 Due to its location, the District will always be strongly influenced by the fortunes of adjacent settlements, in particular Derby, Burton-on-Trent and Ashby, as well as major employers such as East Midlands Airport and Rolls Royce, all of which provide employment for South Derbyshire residents.
+Likewise recent large scale public and private sector investment in Swadlincote town centre has greatly enhanced and expanded the town's retail core. - 4.36 Due to its location, the District will always be strongly influenced by the fortunes of adjacent settlements, in particular Derby, Burton-on-Trent and Ashby, as well as major employers such as East Midlands Airport and Rolls Royce, all of which provide employment for South Derbyshire residents.
 Nevertheless, new businesses will need to be established within the District and existing businesses assisted in diversifying into new products and technologies.
 This will require the raising of skills levels amongst the local workforce.
-The presence of the Burton and South Derbyshire College campuses in Swadlincote and Burton-on-Trent and the University of Derby will assist in addressing this. - 4.32 The District will also need to be able to offer the sites, premises and associated infrastructure to attract inward investment in the form of strategic development sites and an accommodating policy stance on economic development in the remainder of the District.
+The presence of the Burton and South Derbyshire College campuses in Swadlincote and Burton-on-Trent and the University of Derby will assist in addressing this. - 4.37 The District will also need to be able to offer the sites, premises and associated infrastructure to attract inward investment in the form of strategic development sites and an accommodating policy stance on economic development in the remainder of the District.
 In addition, to allow communities to gain maximum benefit from investment links between areas of need and opportunities such as training and employment will need to be enhanced.
 Transport will be a key issue in the future, particularly in the Swadlincote urban area which would benefit greatly from improved connectivity to the national trunk road network.
-Access to high speed broadband is also increasingly important.
+Access to high speed broadband is also increasingly important. - 4.38 Greater employment in, for example, managerial and professional jobs will be necessary to create a stronger, more diversified economy.
+Encouragement will be needed for sectors offering growth potential, such as the visitor and woodland economies. - 4.39 The Local Enterprise Partnership, known as D2N2, encompasses Derby, Derbyshire, Nottingham and Nottinghamshire areas.
+The vision of D2N2 is to make the area more prosperous, better connected and increasingly competitive and resilient.
+In realising this vision, D2N2 has identified a goal of creating 55,000 new jobs by 2023.
+The LEP will focus on advanced transport manufacturing, medical/bio-science, food and drink manufacturing, construction, the visitor economy and low carbon goods/services.
+Most of these sectors are already well represented in South Derbyshire.